meltyourface/blank/posts/Red-Sects-Bizango-and-Makaya/Ritualistic-Meditation-for-Connecting-with-Loa-Spirits-Red-Sects/index.md

 "Gran Papa Legba, mèsi pou sèvis ou, fèmen bayè-a ak tout pwoteksyon.
 Bay egid divin nan tout sa m'ap fè ak chemen mwen."

-Translation: "Great Papa Legba, thank you for your services, close the gate with your protection.
+**Translation**: "Great Papa Legba, thank you for your services, close the gate with your protection.
 Grant divine guidance in all I do and my paths."

 Interpreting Messages: